Burra, South Australia: Aberdeen and New Aberdeen

 In 1846 a group of speculators from Scotland formed the Bon Accord Mining Company, purchasing a section of land on the northern boundary of the special survey, hoping that the ore body extended under the boundary.
 Due to the lack of success in mining company, land near the mine was subdivided in 1849 forming Aberdeen (named after the east coastal city of Aberdeen in Scotland), with the company seeking to recoup some of their investment.
 Streets were named to honour directors of the Bon Accord Mining Company and the retention of mineral rights by the company prevented SAMA from acquiring the land, as they had in Redruth.
 New Aberdeen was subdivided after 1872 arrival of the railway line from Kapunda, and most of the early buildings in the two townships were constructed in the three years following.

 Railway

-The broadgauge railway eventually went through Burra to reach a break of gauge station further north at Terowie.
+The broad-gauge railway eventually went through Burra, to reach a break of gauge station further north at Terowie.

 Burra railway station is 1555 ft above sea level and 112 mi from Adelaide.
 It was erected in 1883, replacing the original building.
 Regular passenger services ended at the end of 1986, with the last passenger train being an ARHS steam train on 19 September 1992.
+The last light engines ran to Burra in 2004, with the line being formally closed.

 After falling into disrepair, the station building has been renovated for use as a visitor centre and B&B.